Jacques Pierre Brissot: Writer on social causes

-In the preface of Théorie des lois criminelles, Brissot explains that he submitted an outline of the book to Voltaire and quotes his answer from 13 April 1778.
-Théorie des lois criminelles was a plea for penal reform.
-The pamphlet was considered extremely provocative as it was perceived as opposing the government and the queen.
-Brissot was imprisoned in the Bastille but was later released in September 1784.
+In the preface of Théorie des lois criminelles, a plea for penal reform, Brissot explains that he submitted an outline of the book to Voltaire and quotes his answer from 13 April 1778.
+Brissot had a falling out with Catholicism, and wrote about his disagreements with the church's hierarchical system.

-Brissot became known as a writer and was engaged on the Mercure de France, the Courrier de l'Europe and other papers.
+Brissot became known as a writer and journalist who was engaged on the Mercure de France, the Courier de l'Europe and other facilitating the distribution of libelles.
 Devoted to the cause of humanity, he proposed a plan for the collaboration of all European intellectuals.
-His newspaper Journal du Lycée de Londres, was to be the organ of their views.
-The plan was unsuccessful.
-Soon after his return to Paris, Brissot was placed in the Bastille in 1784 on the charge of having published a pornographic pamphlet Passe-temps de Toinette against the queen.
-Brissot had a falling out with Catholicism, and wrote about his disagreements with the church's hierarchical system.
+His newspaper Journal du Lycée de Londres, was to be the organ of this commercial enterprise starting at Pall Mall in January 1784.
+He was in conflict with Charles Théveneau de Morande.
+The plan was unsuccessful and Brissot lost his investments.
+In May he was arrested and put in jail at Gray's Inn Road; a friend paid the printer for the prospectus.
+Soon after his return to Paris, Brissot was on the charge of having published a pornographic pamphlet Passe-temps de Toinette against the queen of France Marie Antoinette.
+The pamphlet was considered extremely provocative as it was perceived as opposing the queen.
+On 12 July Brissot was imprisoned in the Bastille but was released after two months as he was not the author.
+He read Confessions six times and a popular account of the New World, Letters of an American Farmer by Jean de Crèvecoeur.

-After gaining release in four months, Brissot returned to pamphleteering, most notably his 1785 open letter to emperor Joseph II of Austria, Seconde lettre d'un défenseur du peuple a l'Empereur Joseph II, sur son règlement concernant, et principalement sur la révolte des Valaques, which supported the right of subjects to revolt against the misrule of a monarch.
+After gaining release, Brissot returned to pamphleteering, most notably his 1785 open letter to emperor Joseph II of Austria, Seconde lettre d'un défenseur du peuple a l'Empereur Joseph II, sur son règlement concernant, et principalement sur la révolte des Valaques, which supported the right of subjects to revolt against the misrule of a monarch (in Bulgaria).
 Because of the controversy, this generated, he went to London for a time.
+He was influenced by the dissenters Richard Price and Joseph Priestley.